Free Art Price Database and Resource Updates

 The upshot?
-If $$$ are involved, get an educated non-conflicted professional opinion first.
-Paying a little up front can save you big money later.
+If significant amounts of money are involved, get an educated non-conflicted professional appraisal first.
+In many cases, paying a little up front can save you big money later.
 Don't guess; it can end up costing you dearly.
 Believe it.
 Email me -- Alan Bamberger-- or call 415.931.7875.
-Now for the freebies...
+Now for the updates and freebies...

-Update posted October 5, 2012: LiveAuctioneers maintains an extensive database not only of past auction sales results, but also of items coming up for auction at sales across the country.
+Update posted July 25, 2017: LiveAuctioneers continues to maintain an extensive database not only of past auction sales results, but also of items coming up for auction at sales across the country.
 It's pretty soup-to-nuts in terms of content-- art, antiques, collectibles, books, posters, and much more-- and generally mid to lower end in terms of quality (but not always).
 To complicate matters, not all the price results you locate for any particular search are for items that actually sold, even though the entries make it look like they did.
 So you really have to know what you're doing in order to successfully navigate this site.
 As for upcoming auctions, if you're thinking about bidding, be very cautious about bidding on any art by better known artists that is described as "Attributed" to the artist, but without specific information about who did the attributing, what their qualifications or expertise is with respect to whatever artist they're attributing, and how they specifically arrived at the attribution.

 Update posted October 5, 2012: The ArtNexus.com auction price database contains price information for over 1300 artists and 21600 results of works of art sold at auction since 1992, particularly Sotheby's and Christie's Latin American sales.
 Plus a special added bonus-- images.
 Not a very large database, but worth a look just the same.
 Visit the ArtNexus Latin American Free Art Price database.